 For several minutes the only sounds at the dining room table were the clinking of teacups and munching of toast.
 Muted sounds of tears and angry voices came from beyond the door.

-‘That wasn’t necessary, Storm.
+‘That was not necessary, Storm.
 It’s rather tiresome, in fact.
 You know we can afford it, if we choose.
-It’s not a matter of the money,’ said Santie.
+It is not a matter of the money,’ said Santie.

 ‘And I’m tired of having you for a father, thinking you should always be correcting me.’
 Storm stared arrogantly at Santie, challengingly.